josStorer/chatGPTBox/README.md

 [Github-url]: https://github.com/josStorer/chatGPTBox/wiki/Install

-#### My new project [RWKV-Runner](https://github.com/josStorer/RWKV-Runner) has been released, a one-click deployable open-source commercially available large language model tool that can be used in conjunction with ChatGPTBox.
+#### My new project [RWKV-Runner](https://github.com/josStorer/RWKV-Runner) has been released, a one-click deployable open-source commercially usable large language model tool that can be used in conjunction with ChatGPTBox.

 </div>